Lecithin - what is it and how does it affect memory?

 • broccoli.

-However, if you want to focus on a more targeted supplementation, you may want to consider taking lecithin in capsule or powder form.
+However, if you want to focus on more targeted supplementation, you may want to consider taking lecithin in capsule or powder form.

 Lecithin supplementation